 Contributions from B(a)P point sources with less than 0.001 tonnes per year emissions and without emissions release characteristics were modelled using an area source approach.
-NAEI 2020 emissions for small point sources were scaled to 2021 emissions using the same source sector specific projection factors applied to the large point sources.
-These emissions were aggregated onto a 1 km x 1 km grid before applying an ADMS 5.2 derived dispersion kernel (for non-domestic, non-road transport) to calculate the contribution to ambient concentrations at a central receptor location from small point source emissions within a 33 km x 33 km square surrounding each receptor.
-The method used to generate area source dispersion kernels is described in Appendix 5 - Dispersion kernels for the area source model.
+NAEI 2022 emissions for small point sources were scaled to 2023 emissions using the same source sector specific projection factors applied to the large point sources.
+These emissions were aggregated onto a 1 km x 1 km grid before applying an ADMS 6.0 derived dispersion kernel (for non-domestic, non-road transport) to calculate the contribution to ambient concentrations at a central receptor location from small point source emissions within a 33 km x 33 km square surrounding each receptor.
+The method used to generate area source dispersion kernels is described in Appendix 5 Dispersion kernels for the area source model.

-12.4.2 Coke oven door sources
+11.4.2 Coke oven door sources

 Detailed dispersion modelling was undertaken to derive contributions from BaP emissions from the coke ovens in England and Wales.
-Each source was modelled explicitly using the atmospheric dispersion model ADMS 5.2.
-Hourly sequential meteorological data for 2021 from WRF was used.
+It should however be noted that the Coke Oven at the Scunthorpe Steelworks were closed in June 2023.
+Therefore, emissions from this source have only been included for the first half of 2023.
+Each source was modelled explicitly using the atmospheric dispersion model ADMS 6.0.
+Hourly sequential meteorological data for 2023 from WRF was used.
 Surface roughness was assumed to be 0.5 m at the dispersion site for both Scunthorpe and Port Talbot.
-Surface roughness was assumed to be 0.1 m and 0.5 m at the meteorological sites for Scunthorpe and Port Talbot respectively.
+Surface roughness was assumed to be 0.1 m and 0.5 m at the meteorological sites for Scunthorpe and Port Talbot, respectively.
 Calm conditions were treated in the dispersion modelling using the ADMS calm module at the ADMS with minimum wind speed at 10 m of 0.3 m/s and critical wind speed of 1 m/s.
 Concentrations were calculated for a 15 km x 15 km area for Scunthorpe and a 23 km x 23 km area for Port Talbot both composed of regularly spaced 100 m x 100 m resolution receptor grids, centred on the coke ovens.
-To account for the complex terrain surrounding Port Talbot the effect of the local topography has been included in the 2021 modelling, with terrain heights based upon the OS Terrain 50 dataset.
+To account for the complex terrain surrounding Port Talbot the effect of the local topography has been included in the 2023 modelling, with terrain heights based upon the OS Terrain 50 dataset.

-12.4.3 Coke oven bleeder sources at Scunthorpe
+11.4.3 Coke oven bleeder sources

-Approximately 32 unflared releases from eight bleeders were reported by the operator at the Appleby coke ovens batteries at Scunthorpe during 2021.
+There were 69 unflared releases from six bleeders reported by the operator at the Appleby coke ovens batteries at Scunthorpe during 2023.
+There was only one unflared release from the Morfa coke ovens in 2023.
 Coke ovens operate at positive pressure and flared, and unflared releases of coke oven gas can occur from these bleeders for safety reasons for short periods.
 These releases are in addition to the reported BaP annual emission from the normal operation of the plant.